rouven-spiess/CS229-BMI-prediction-using-immune-markers/README.md

 ## Features
 List of features ready and TODOs for future development
-* Train on 3 different U-NET architecture variants
+* Train on 3 different U-NET architecture variants-->

 ## Results
 From feature selection, regularization analysis and the general screening, we can see that model performance is quite similar ( RMSE ∼ 3) and no model offers a very good approximation to BMI yet.
 Also, in all approaches, leptin, gender and age have come up as the most important features to focus on, as expected and discussed with our mentor.